raminetinati/Amazon-Reviews-Demo/blog_post.md

 ## Scaling Models

 We're now going to focus on scaling up our initial experiments in the Model Experimentation Notebook, and use our selected model (BlazingText), and apply it to the entire Amazon Reviews dataset of 145 million Reviews.
 The following section will be working with the [Model Scaling Notebook]().
+We will use the Word2Vec model due to the balance between training time and accuracy of the model, compared to TF-IDF (slow training time as classifier needs to be used to model the TF-IDF scores) and BERT (slow inferencing speed).

-### Data
+### Data Preparation - 3.7 Billion Words

 As we're going to be using the BlazingText pre-built algorithm in supervised mode, we first need to get our data into the correct structure for it to be used for distributed training.
 As before, we need to upload our data to S3, however, unlike before, because our dataset is much larger now (145x the size), we need to use a different type of data structure for representing our data, which will allow the algorithm to be used in `PIPE` mode, which effectively allows for data to be streamed during the training, rather than loaded into memory all in one go.